Here’s an entertaining and informative exercise: Google “europe+silicon valley.”

 Here’s our list:

-Last year, Google opened a 16,000-square-foot incubator known as “Factory Berlin” where mentors from Silicon Valley companies work with startups.
+In 2015, Google opened a 16,000-square-foot incubator known as “Factory Berlin” where mentors from Silicon Valley companies work with startups.
 Microsoft has its own rival incubator.
 Berlin startups raised about $2.2 billion from VCs last year compared with $1.5 billion in London.

 The bottom line – it’s a rockin’ town if you’re 25 years old, and hugely affordable compared to London.
 This is where young talent is going to feel the most at home whether they’re coming from Frankfurt or Frankfort.